ZacharyBohn/state-view-pattern/README.md

 ## StateView

-This will represent a page or a widget that holds a fair amount of complexity.
+- This will represent a page or a widget that holds a fair amount of complexity.
 For simplier widgets, prefer the use of just a stateful widget.
 This widget's purpose is primarly to reduce boiler plate.
+- This will be the widget that is navigated to.

 ```dart
 class Home extends StateView<HomeState> {